The Making of a Modern Aging Startup : MOVINC

 The Movinc team’s foray into mobility aids started in their university years when one of its members visited the Handicaps Welfare Association and realized how most mobility aids, such as motorized wheelchairs and scooters, were not user friendly – they were bulky, heavy, and expensive.
 Using what they had learnt from a module on assistive technology, they eventually designed what is now called EMMA – Electronic Mobility Motorized Aid.
 This light, add on device can be attached to a normal wheelchair to instantly motorize it.

-Reflecting on her team’s experience participating in the Modern Aging program, Kimberlyn shares that they benefitted from Lean LaunchPad, a business education program they had access to when their application was shortlisted; it helped them test their assumptions and validate their ideas through collating evidence from seniors, occupational therapists, and wheelchair users.
+Reflecting on her team’s experience participating in the Modern Aging program, Kimberlyn shares how they benefitted from Lean LaunchPad, a business education program they had access to when their application was shortlisted; it helped them test their assumptions and validate their ideas through collating evidence from seniors, occupational therapists, and wheelchair users.
 Prior to the program, the team had worked with senior activity centres for their user experience trials, where their designs were not well received.
-They soon realized that such centres were not very keen on motorized aids, since they are quite expensive to purchase without the financial support of donors.
+They soon realized that such centres were not keen on motorized aids, since they are quite expensive to purchase without the financial support of donors.
 Under Lean LaunchPad, the team was able to identify their target market and expedite improvements in product design through intensive rounds of market interviews.

 For Kimberlyn, working on the Electronic Mobility Motorized Aid was eye opening as it pushed her to step out of the bubble created by her social circles and gave her the opportunity to see how seniors in Singapore live.
 Prior to that, she only understood the experience of aging through her grandmother’s perspective.
 She also learnt more about how different seniors view mobility issues.
-While a sizable proportion of seniors aged seventy to seventy nine usually needed wheelchairs and would stand to benefit most from the Electronic Mobility Motorized Aid, she soon learnt that younger, more mobile seniors also showed substantial interest in the product.
+While she expected that a sizable proportion of seniors aged seventy to seventy nine would require wheelchairs and stand to benefit most from the Electronic Mobility Motorized Aid, she soon learnt that younger, more mobile seniors also showed substantial interest in the product.
 These seniors valued their ability to travel independently in a comfortable manner and were thus amenable to using products like mobility scooters.
 She also witnessed how upsetting it was for seniors to lose their ability to walk properly.
 For some seniors, the stigma that comes with using mobility aids deters them from purchasing one.